ImMattic/tamu-bldg-notify/README.md

 Sends an email to a group of users if a TAMU building abbreviation changes

 # Edge cases considered
-1) Building(s) are added or removed at the same time
+1) Building(s) are added and/or removed at the same time
 2) Any buildings added or removed are ignored from the abbreviation check
 3) Mutliple buildings changed abbreviations